I tried the refillable dish wand shower cleaning hack and was not impressed – but there's another easy solution that works much better

 Firstly, my large showerhead meant the product was washed off almost as quickly as I swiped it on.
 Then, when I turned the water off, this was only magnified by the fact my shower screen is quite large, so actually took me a while to cover with the tiny sponge.
 Additionally, I can't get behind showering while splashing myself with chemicals or cleaning products, no matter how gentle they are.

-The worst part was that even after using my squeegee, the OXO Good Grips All-Purpose Squeegee available at Amazon, my shower was left streaky, with little dots of cleaning product where the sponge had caused it to foam uncharacteristically again.
+The worst part was that even after using my squeegee, the OXO Good Grips All-Purpose Squeegee available at Amazon, much like when I used a potato to clean my shower, it was left streaky, with little dots of cleaning product where the sponge had caused it to foam uncharacteristically again.

 That being said, it was a quick and easy way to get into the nooks and crannies of the actual shower space, to clean grout and tiles where grime and mold typically build up.
 While I didn't try to clean tile floors with it, I imagine this would be a quick and easy way to do so, with the shower turned off.